 Trysten was born in Houston, Texas, in July 2001.
 He is 17 years old, attends Ball High School on Galveston Island and lives in Galveston County, Texas, with his mother.
 Trysten travels to visit his father in Ras Tanura, Saudi Arabia, during the holidays and summer break.
-They enjoy traveling the world together and have visited many countries.
+They enjoy traveling the world and have visited many countries together.

 Trysten’s story of epilepsy begins with a diagnosis of Grand Mal-Tonic Clonic Seizures and a heart condition, Sinus Arrhythmia, at age 12 in August 2013 while visiting family in Huntsville, Texas.
 After his diagnosis, he found that having epilepsy was not easy to talk about with others which left him feeling alone and excluded.
 After spending three weeks in the hospital and being told to hide his condition to keep from being held back in life, he and his mother decided it was time to make a difference by raising awareness.
 It was time to talk about it!

 In February 2014, Trysten became one of the co-founders of the Galveston County Epilepsy Awareness Support Group, in partnership with the Epilepsy Foundation Texas, Houston/Dallas-Fort Worth/West Texas.
 The group has more than 160 members to date.
 Trysten realized he is not alone, he is 1 in 26.